Phytosociology: History

 In the Soviet Union an important botanist to apply and popularise the science was Vladimir Sukachev.
+Probably the first Russian writer on the subject was Sergey Korzhinsky (1861-1900).

-The science of phytosociology has hardly penetrated into the Anglo-Saxon world, where the continuum concept of community prevailed, opposed to the concept of a 'society' of plants.
+The science of phytosociology has hardly penetrated into the English-speaking world, where the continuum concept of community prevailed, opposed to the concept of a 'society' of plants.
 Nonetheless it had some early adherents in the United States, notably Frederic Clements in particular, who used the concept to characterise the vegetation of California.
 Largely following European ideas, he devised his own system to classify habitat types using vegetation.
 Clements most important contribution was his study of succession.
 His work has seen much local usage.
 In Britain Arthur Tansley was the first to apply phytosociological concepts to the vegetation of the kingdom in 1911 after learning of its application elsewhere in Europe.
 Tansley eventually broadened the concept and thus came up with the idea of an ecosystem, combining all biotic and abiotic ecological aspects of an environment.
 The work of Tansley and Clements was quite divergent from the rest.

 Usage today

-Modern phytosociology for largely follows the work of Józef Paczoski in Poland, Josias Braun-Blanquet in France and Gustaf Einar Du Rietz in Sweden.
+Modern phytosociology largely follows the work of Józef Paczoski in Poland, Josias Braun-Blanquet in France and Gustaf Einar Du Rietz in Sweden.

 In Europe a complete classification system has been developed to describe the vegetation types found across the continent.
 These are used as habitat-type classifications in the NATURA 2000 network and in Habitats Directive legislation.
 Each phytocoenose has been given a number, and protected areas can thus be classified according to the habitats they contain.
 In Europe this information is generally mapped per 2 km² blocks for conservation purposes, such as monitoring particularly endangered habitat types, predicting success of reintroductions, or estimating more specific carrying capacities.
 Because certain habitats are deemed more imperilled (i.e. having a higher conservation value) than others, a numerical conservation value of a specific site can be approximated.